JudeRosario/app-custom-email-headers/Readme.md

 #### MU Plugin

-Open up your `mu-plugins` folder for your WordPress Directory (or create one) usually located within `wp-content` folder of your `public_html` folder.
-Select the PHP file `app-custom-email-headers.php` and place it into your `wp-content/mu-plugin` folder in your WordPress Directory.
-You will have a new options in the admin screen.
+Open up the `mu-plugins` folder in your WordPress Directory (or create one).
+Its usually located within the `wp-content` folder of your `public_html` folder.
+Select the PHP file `app-custom-email-headers.php` and place it in the `wp-content/mu-plugin` folder in your WordPress Directory.
+You will have additional options under display settings as shown in the screenshot below.

 ![Screenshot](http://i61.tinypic.com/be654k.png)